Paskern/eJPT/CheatSheet.md

 # Cheat Sheet - eJPT

-This is a cheat sheet created as an exam preparartion for the eLearnSecurity's eJPT.
+This is a cheat sheet created as an exam preparation for the eLearnSecurity's eJPT.

 ## Enumeration